female co-star in a Shonen (Demographic)

 The character may not even be that tomboyish by Western standards, and have extreme weaknesses for cute things

-and girlish trappings.
+.
 The latter sometimes they avoid because they just can't seem to make it work for them

 ; their lack of femininity is often the butt of jokes, even if it's clear to the audience she's very cute